 Ray Bloc is an advanced UV fabric protection treatment that can be used to help fight off harmful UVA and UVB rays.
 This protectant dries odor free and should not affect the color, feel, or flexibility of the fabric.
 If that wasn't enough Ray Bloc is also environmentally friendly!
 It is water-based and contains no heavy solvents, harsh chemicals or aerosols and is scientifically formulated to provide UV protection and stain resistance for all fabric types!
-Awnings, canopies, umbrellas, camping gear, clothing, and more.
+Awnings, canopies, umbrellas, camping gear, wall hangings, and more.

 While Ray Bloc will work on paper it is a water based protectant so be aware that it will curl the paper.